TOBECHI-GH/Web-ecom-8/README.md

 Our Portal has the following [features](Features.md)

-While we recongise that this is an open source project, we employ you to go through our [liensing]() for further details on how to use our codes.
+While we recongise that this is an open source project, we employ you to go through our [licensing](@) for further details on how to use our codes.
 Also, Instrustions on how to install local version of our program is avalaible [Here.](Instruction.md)

 We hope you would enjoy and continue using this great service we are providing you.